-- Phosphorus -- for several different types of cough, most particularly a dry, harsh cough described as a persistent tickle with sharp chest pain signified by the individual clutching his or her painful chest.
+- Phosphorus.
+For several different types of cough, most particularly a dry, harsh cough described as a persistent tickle with sharp chest pain signified by the individual clutching their painful chest.
 This remedy is most appropriate for individuals who are often worn out and exhausted, have undue anxiety, even fear of death, and require a lot of reassurance.

-Chest rubs -- Use 3 to 6 drops of essential oil (camphor, thyme, eucalyptus, rosemary) with 1 tbs. food-grade oil (almond, flax, or olive).
+Chest rubs.
+Use 3 to 6 drops of essential oil (camphor, thyme, eucalyptus, and rosemary) with 1 tbs. food-grade oil (coconut, almond, flax, or olive).
 Avoid getting essential oils in the eyes.
 Make sure the mixture is not too strong, as it could irritate the respiratory tract.
-Do not give essential oils by mouth because they can be toxic.
+DO NOT give essential oils by mouth because they can be toxic.

 Place 3 to 6 drops of essential oil in a humidifier or a warm bath.

 Alternate hot and cold applications to the chest or back.
 Alternate 3 minutes hot with 1 minute cold.